 The five strumming patterns in this lesson are quite progressive, so each pattern builds off the previous pattern you learned.
 You may be familiar with a couple of these strumming patterns already, but I encourage you to follow along still because I’ll be giving some tips that are important for your career as a guitarist.

 To count eighth notes, just put an ‘and’ between each number.
 You would count out loud “one, and, two, and, three, and, four, and”.
 You want to space out these notes as evenly as possible when you play.
-As we go through this lesson, you’ll see eighth notes displayed on-screen to help you through each strumming pattern.

 The first strumming pattern we’ll look at is an all downstroke pattern, which may seem simple but it’s very important.
 You can tell that it is all downstrokes by the upside down ‘u’ looking symbol you see on-screen above each beat.
 While this pattern may seem easy, don’t discount it, because it’s important as a guitar player to do simple things really well.

 It may seem easy, but it’s an essential strumming pattern that will help you develop your timing.
 Grab a metronome or pull up a jam track and work on the all downstroke strumming pattern using eighth notes.
 Be sure to watch your timing and keep all the eighth notes evenly spaced.
-Check out the video to see me play an example of this strumming pattern.

 Another thing to work on with your strumming is dynamic control.
 With this simple strumming pattern, it’s easy to try getting really soft, getting a bit louder, and getting really loud with your strumming.
 As guitar players, when we play quietly, we tend to drag a bit, and then we start to rush when we get louder.
 This will be a good time to start working on your dynamic control.